Common Debt Payoff Mistakes to Avoid

 Mistake 8: Neglecting Insurance and Maintenance

 Skipping health coverage or car maintenance to pay debt faster often creates larger emergency debt later.
 Protect catastrophic risks while attacking high-APR consumer balances.
+Debt payoff that leaves you one ER visit away from bankruptcy is not progress—it is fragility.

 Recovering After a Misstep